Start Here. Start Now.

 Don't forget — you'll need to complete the FAFSA every year; the application window opens every October 1st.

 Before applying, you must complete the Application for Admission.
 The priority selection date for institutional aid is April 1st for the fall semester and December 1st for the spring semester.
 The academic scholarship application deadline is August 1st for the fall semester and January 1st for the spring semester.
-High School students (those who will be in high school beginning in the fall) have until August 23, 2020 to complete the application.

 Applicants who have earned less than 12 credit hours of college coursework must submit a high school transcript or GED score.
 Students who have earned at least 12 credit hours of college coursework must submit official transcripts for previous college courses.